dwyl/learn-html5/README.md

 </body>

 ````
 By default, the list item here are shown with circles in front.
-If we want to change that,we use the CSS list-style-type,which we'll talk about later.
+If we want to change that,
+we use the CSS **list-style-type**, which we'll talk about later.

 ## Tables
 To represent data, we sometimes use tables (Google Spreadsheets, Excel, etc).